maxrisher/calendarthat-privacy-policy/README.md

-# supercal-privacy-policy
+# CalendarThat-privacy-policy
-Privacy policy for supercalendar
+Privacy policy for CalendarThat

 We collect user submitted text intended to generate calendar events.
 We use this data to improve our creation of calendar events from text.